 Frequently Asked Questions about Hypertext Transfer Protocol

-What is the primary purpose of HTTP?
+What is the main purpose of HTTP?

 Is HTTP secure by default?